 Ready with it, you already have Authenticator installed on your system.
 Now when you want to start the program, enter in a terminal.

 flatpak run com.github.bilelmoussaoui.Authenticator

-For, update the program to a new version, if it is available we just have to execute the following command:
+To withdraw from your update the program to a new version, if it is available we just have to execute the following command:

 flatpak --user update com.github.bilelmoussaoui.Authenticator